mashutin/mashutin.github.io/_sources/merge_conflict.rst.txt

    .. figure:: _static/checkout_theirs.png

-   The file from the **destination branch** will be saved, and the file from the **source branch** will be ignored (but we will still have its copy from step 1).
+   The file from the **destination branch** will be saved, and the file from the **source branch** will be ignored (but we will still have the backup version from step 1).

 #.
 Run the following commands::

       $ git commit -m "Resolved merge conflict"
       $ git push origin HEAD

 #.
-Go to the pull request page in the web interface.
+Open the pull request page in the web interface.

    The warning will disappear, and the pull request will become available for merge.

 #.
 Merge the pull request.

-After merging the pull request you may compare the file in the destination branch with the saved copy from the source branch.
-If the file from the source branch is newer, and you want to add it to the destination branch, replace the file and perform commit & push.
+#.
+Compare the file in repository with the backup version:

+   *  If the backup version is newer, and you want to have it in the destination branch, replace the file, and then perform commit & push.

+   *  If both files contain required changes, copy the changes from the backup version to the file in the repository, and then perform commit & push.

+   *  If the backup version doesn't contain any required changes, do nothing.

 Merge conflict in a text file
 =============================